Gods & Heroes: Rome Rising: Development

-The game was originally announced on March 9, 2005 by Perpetual Entertainment, and was slated for release in the 4th quarter of 2005, and then pushed again for 2008, but due to the challenge to develop both 'Gods and Heroes' as well as Star Trek Online, the company decided to hold the development indefinitely.
+The game was originally announced on March 9, 2005, by Perpetual Entertainment, and was slated for release in the 4th quarter of 2005, and then pushed again for 2008, but due to the challenge to develop both Gods & Heroes as well as Star Trek Online, the company decided to hold the development indefinitely.
 The game had been in closed beta since October 2006, but was shut down the day of hold announcement.

 Sony Online Entertainment was named as the publisher and distributor for the game in North America, but had no hand in the development of the game.

 The game reached a state of closed beta test.
 Only a few people were granted beta keys at the time.
 Beta keys were given away in random intervals on the official homepage.
 However, it was announced that the game's development would be put on indefinite hold, due to the developers shifting their focus to Star Trek Online, and the beta server was closed.
 Perpetual Entertainment, now known as P2 Entertainment, has since announced its dissolution.

 On February 22, 2010, it was announced that Heatwave Interactive had acquired the rights to the Gods & Heroes, previously developed by Perpetual Entertainment, and that development was back underway.
 When asked at that time when the game would be released, Heatwave Interactive CEO Anthony Castoro estimated a "window of about a year to 18 months."

-The game was released in June, 2011 with a retail purchase and subscription.
+The game was released in June 2011 with a retail purchase and subscription.

 In early 2012 the game switched to free play with a $10 purchase of the game.
 The game and its forums entered maintenance in September 2012 and never fully returned, although some existing players were still able to log into game servers at some points after that.
 Steam has since removed the game from its shop.